fit-r2lab/r2lab.inria.fr/markdown/hardware.md

       <p>
         Also you can load your operating system of choice on any node.
-	From that point you can ssh-access all nodes with administration privileges, and configure the available resources - nodes, USRPs and phones - to create a rich experimental environment.
+	From that point you can ssh-access all nodes with administration privileges, and configure the available resources - nodes, SDRs and phones - to create a rich experimental environment.
        </p>
     </div>
     <div class="col-md-4">